waihongyuen/StateMachineVisualizer/README.md

 # StateMachineGenerator

 This python program visualizes states and transistions which are defined in a CSV File.
+The visualization is based on [graphviz](https://pypi.python.org/pypi/graphviz).

 Example: